 “The substantial extra funding announced today is extremely welcome and we look forward to working with the Government to help more people in more ways that work, including reaching people through community touch points like health workers and ante natal classes.
 It’s also fantastic news that a families test will be introduced across all public policy to assess impact on families.
 This is a good day for couples and families and, ultimately, these interventions will reduce the pressure on the public purse of relationship breakdown.”

-We are pleased to announce that Nick Pearce will become our new Chair of Trustees from September 2014.
-Nick, currently Director of the Institute for Public Policy, will take over from Dr Anton Obholzer, who will be stepping down after almost nine years of hard work for TCCR.
+We are pleased to announce that Nick Pearce is now our new Chair of Trustees.
+Nick, currently Director of the Institute for Public Policy, takes over from Dr Anton Obholzer, who has stepped down from the post after almost nine years of hard work for TCCR.

 This book by David Hewison, Christopher Clulow & Harriet Drake highlights the particular techniques needed in effective work with distressed couples, and goes through the different ways in which the couple's feelings, thoughts, and behaviours need to be understood and worked with in order to reduce relationship distress.
 For more information and details on how to purchase the book please click here